Corporal punishment: Antiquity

 — (Note: It has been debated among scholars as to whether what is encouraged in the book of Proverbs is the corporal punishment of a "child" or a "young man".
 The word translated "child" in most cases in the Bible refers to a young man rather than a child.)

+The meaning and application of these verses are the subject of theological and hermeneutical debate: